Victoria’s Secret Bombshell Devon Windsor Wears Nothing But Chanel Necklace For New Sultry Photo Shoot

 Windsor is wearing her blonde hair slicked back and down as it falls onto her shoulders.
 She is wearing a black and silver smokey eye and nude lipstick, while perfectly applied bronzer helps accentuate her high cheekbones.
 She is shooting an intense gaze at the camera while maintaining her lips slightly parted in a seductive way.

-The post, which she shared with her 1.6 million Instagram followers, garnered more than 6,200 likes and over 60 comments in under an hour of having been posted — at the time of this writing.
+At the time of this writing, the post, which she shared with her 1.6 million Instagram followers, garnered more than 6,200 likes and over 60 comments in under an hour of being posted.
 Users of the social media platform who are fans of the model took to the comments section to praise her beauty and compliment the overall aesthetics of the shoot.

 “This is amazing!!!!” one user offered.

-“Stunning as always,” another one chimed in, adding a heart eyes smiley, a fire and a heart emoji.
+“Stunning as always,” another one chimed in, adding a heart eyes smiley, a fire, and a heart emoji.

-In the accompanying interview with Ocean Drive magazine, the model discusses her career and the milestones that she never thought we would experience.
+In the accompanying interview with Ocean Drive magazine, the model discusses her career and the milestones that she never thought she would experience.

 “There have been a couple of major milestones in my career where I was like, ‘Wow, this is it.
 This right here is it.’
 And then something else big happens.
 Being signed to a major agency like IMG—I thought that was never going to happen.
 And that happened,” she told the magazine.